kayodeao/GKE-Prometheus-Cloud-Monitoring/README.md

-# GKE Prometheus Grafana Monitoring
+# GKE Prometheus Cloud Monitoring

-This project aims to provide a comprehensive guide and resources for monitoring applications deployed on Google Kubernetes Engine (GKE) using Prometheus and visualizing the metrics in Grafana.
+This project aims to provide a comprehensive guide and resources for monitoring applications deployed on Google Kubernetes Engine (GKE) using Prometheus and visualizing the metrics using Google's Cloud Monitoring.

 ## Introduction